ibm-cloud-docs/cis/how-to.md

 {: shortdesc}

-Once you've set up your DNS and configured it, you are ready to go!
+After you've set up your DNS and configured it, you are ready to go!

 ## Using the Overview page
 {: #using-overview-page}